 A Bass Contour knob, which appears on almost all Reverend guitars, gives the single-pickup configuration a little more versatility.
 It’s a passive bass cut that can tighten up your low end and even elicit single-coil tones from the Railhammer humbucker.

 The Super Rev is also the only guitar on this list that has both a korina neck and body.
 The tonewood, which has been used on such legendary guitars as the Gibson Flying V, has a sweet midrange and fantastic responsiveness.
 Furthermore, it’s lighter than its closest relative, mahogany, so swinging this around on stage won’t be a back-breaking affair.

-There’s nothing fancy on the Les Paul Junior—it’s designed to be as robust and simple as possible.
-Right away you’ll notice that this Les Paul sports a flat top instead of the more commonly seen arched top.
-And, just like when it was introduced in ’54, the guitar features a solid slab mahogany body and neck.
+Designed to be as robust as possible, the Junior sports a flat top in lieu of the more commonly seen arched top.
+Just as it was when first introduced in 1954, this edition rocks a solid slab mahogany body and neck.

 If this one seems familiar, that’s because it’s an upgrade of the older Jimmy Page model.
 The ’59XT is, thanks to its pickups, a more aggressive beast altogether.
 Ramones fans, new wave musicians, and other punk rockers with a flair for vintage aesthetics will find a home for this affordable, retrolicious guitar.

 Snobs may scoff at the ’59XT’s chambered Masonite body.
 But plug the guitar in, crank up the amp, and the rich, fat and velvety tones that it’s capable of will zip the lips of any naysayer.